 At ARM Lawyers, we understand that filing for bankruptcy can be stressful.
 Many people want their cases filed immediately to stop garnishments, repossessions and collector calls, but can’t easily come up with the full fee in advance.
 While most attorneys want to help, most will not file a petition unless they are paid in full.
+That’s why we offer $0 down bankruptcy.

 Trying to put together several thousand dollars for an attorney fee may take months to years for someone who is trying to file a bankruptcy.
 Sometimes our clients cannot wait that long.
 Sometimes our clients need relief NOW.
 That’s why we try to maintain several funding options for our clients.